 She wanted to know if he really was Mr Right for her…if they really were meant to be together… if she was actually following her head right and not just her heart silly — if she could walk into this relational landmine protected, whole and happy.
-Not burned, bruised, brokenhearted, or emotionally brutalised…
+Not burnt, not bruised, not brokenhearted, not emotionally brutalised…

 “How do I know if he’s really God’s chosen one for me, if there’s even such a thing?”, my friend continued, I could feel her blushing at the other end of the line.

-She was getting butterflies in her stomach and they simply won’t go away.
+She was getting butterflies in her stomach and they simply wouldn’t go away.

 I flicked through an old diary of mine, stumbled for words while reminiscing memories of the Boy and I — where we used to be and what I used to pray.

 God really knows our impossibilities, yet guides us into His possibilities when we pray.

 My friend went a little deeper, asked a little braver.